Can A Transgender Get Pregnant?

 "Time has brought us together.
 It has been three years.
 Like my dream of mother, his dream of father and a desire of our own brought us to one thought.
 Today 8 months old Jeevan is moving in his belly with full consent......supporting the decisions we made to make our wishes come true," Ziya wrote in the caption, adding, "As far as we know India's first TRAN'S MAN PREGNANCY".

-It is possible for transgender men to conceive if they retain functioning ovaries and uterus.
+Transgender men can conceive if they retain functioning ovaries and uterus.
 On the other hand, hormone replacement therapy treatments also increase the chances of pregnancy progress and birthing methods.
 Mostly, it is the same as for cisgender women.

 Now you must be thinking, how is that even possible?
-Well, to know more about it, read ahead the procedure.
+Well, if you'd like to know more about it, please read ahead the procedure.

 How Can A Trans Man Get Pregnant?